-Something that’s difficult to understand due to its complexity; unintelligible.
+If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity; something that’s unintelligible.

 Example: My teacher was trying to explain a complicated math problem to the classroom, but I just didn’t get it, it was all Greek to me.